Serious spoilers for the entire story ahead:

 - Big Creepy-Crawlies: Her giant beetle mount, Atlas.

-- Boom, Headshot/Double Tap: Contessa shoots her in the back of the head twice in Speck 30.7, though it's revealed that it was to save her life, not end it.
+- Boom, Headshot!: Contessa shoots her in the back of the head twice in Speck 30.7, though it's revealed that it was to save her life, not end it.

-- Brought Down to Normal: In the final Interlude, it's revealed that Contessa brought her in to have power-sealing surgery after incapacitating her.
-Given that her powers had gone into overdrive and were slowly killing her whilst overwriting her personality, though, it's hard to see the 'down' bit.
+- Brought Down to Normal: In the final Interlude, it's revealed that Contessa destroyed her passenger via two well placed bullets to the skull, effectively removing her powers.
+Given that they'd gone into overdrive and were slowly killing her whilst overwriting her personality, though, it's hard to see the 'down' bit.

 - Boxing Lessons for Superman: Shortly after gaining her powers, Taylor set out to develop her strength and endurance, took a first-aid course, and researched spiders and insects.